Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 Among many things we look forward to is the 2022 Ojai Festival, for which we are collectively the artistic director.

-I am also very excited to be working with AMOC on a new production of Luigi Nono’s “La lontantanza nostalgia utopia futura”, with Zack Winkur and my longtime collaborator Christopher Burns.
+I am also very excited to be working with AMOC on a new production of Luigi Nono’s “La lontantanza nostalgia utopia futura”, with Zack Winokur and my longtime collaborator Christopher Burns.
 It’s wonderful to have this opportunity to thoroughly rethink and reinterpret the piece both musically and as theater.

 . amoc3